smart-on-fhir/health-cards/rfcs/001-reissuance-endpoint.md

 # Unresolved questions

-* Should we also stipulate that (for context-less requests) a user can navigate directy to the `issuance` URL in a browser context?
+* Should we define a mechanism for issuers to (optionally) sign the properties in the configuration document, similar to https://datatracker.ietf.org/doc/html/rfc8414#section-2.1 ?

 # Future possibilities

-Defining a generic `.well-known/shc-configuration` endpoint allows for additional metadata to be published in the future
+Defining a generic `.well-known/shc-configuration` endpoint allows for additional metadata to be published in the future (e.g., to publish logos, VC types, contact information, etc)